& Snow Play Areas.There are two managed areas at Mt Buffalo National

 area during the day but are not guaranteed to be there at all times.
 Telstra is

 the only mobile phone service provider on the mountain.
-Upgraded phone
+An aerial booster has

 During winter the car park at the Gorge Day Visitor